History In The Making

-In 2008, a green business delegation led by Gordon Campbell, then Premier of British Columbia, with representatives from the City of Vancouver and the University of British Columbia, visited MOMA Modern Land in Beijing, China to promote British Columbia as a world-leader for green technology and sustainable design.
+In 2008, a green business delegation led by Gordon Campbell, former Premier of British Columbia, and representatives from the City of Vancouver and the University of British Columbia, visited MOMA Modern Land in Beijing, China to promote British Columbia as a world-leader for green technology and sustainable design.

 During the 2010 Vancouver Olympic Winter Games and Shanghai World Expo 2010, relationships were forged with the City of Vancouver to advance investments and accelerate the development of sustainable urban infrastructure and green building practices, helping to drive Vancouver’s vision of becoming the greenest city in the world by 2020.

 Chairman Lei Zhang, one of the original founders and the majority shareholder of MOMA Modern Land, is now expanding his vision to a global scale, personally establishing international projects in Vancouver, Canada under MOMC Modern Green Canada, as well as in the United States in Houston and Seattle under MOMC Modern Green United States.

 Now, Modern Green Canada is about to begin our flagship project on the former site of the 13.8-acre Oakridge Transit Centre (OTC) on West 41st Avenue, just east of Oak Street in Vancouver.
 It is one of the largest real estate transactions in British Columbia’s history and in the years ahead, we will transform the area into Vancouver’s most anticipated master-planned community.

 Stock Code: 1107 HK

 Established in 2000, MOMA Modern Land is an award-winning developer of commercial and luxury residential real estate projects that have earned an international reputation for quality, sustainability, innovation, and forward-thinking design.
 As China’s largest green developer, they have achieved significant financial and commercial success.